aiven/devportal/docs/products/kafka/kafka-connect/reference/s3-sink-additional-parameters.rst

 S3 sink connector naming and data formats
 =========================================

-The Apache Kafka Connect® S3 sink connector enables you to move data from Aiven for Apache Kafka cluster to Amazon S3 for long term storage.
+The Apache Kafka Connect® S3 sink connector enables you to move data from an Aiven for Apache Kafka cluster to Amazon S3 for long term storage.
 The following document describes advanced parameters defining the naming and data formats.

 S3 naming format